 Subsequent visits will consist of your doctor checking your baby’s heart rate, continuing to measure vital signs and urine, as well as measuring the fundal height of your uterus to ensure your baby is growing as expected.
 You will also be checked for gestational diabetes around week 28 and will have the option to partake in genetic testing if so desired around week 12.

-Do you have to take your clothes off for prenatal appointment
+Do you have to take your clothes off at prenatal appointments?

-The first prenatal appointment for new moms especially can be both stressful and exciting, but you can make it a little easier on yourself by being mentally and sartorially prepared.
+The first prenatal appointment for new moms can be stressful and exciting, but you can make it a little easier on yourself by being mentally and sartorially prepared.

 At these appointments, you will only have to raise your shirt enough to expose your belly and may have to slightly lower your pants.